 Further online resources:

 PowerOfTwoMarriage.com Dr. Heitler's website that teaches the skills for marriage success.

 Denver clinical psychologist Susan Heitler, Ph.D, a graduate of Harvard and NYU, is author of Power of Two, a book, a workbook, and a website that teach the skills that sustain a strong, emotionally healthy and loving marriage.

 Click here for a free Power of Two relationship test.

-In addition, see Dr. Heitler's latest book, Prescriptions Without Pills, to learn more about the causes and how to overcome the 3-A's that destroy marriages.
+In addition, see Dr. Heitler's latest book, Prescriptions Without Pills, to learn more about how to overcome the 3-A's that destroy marriages.

 Be sure to read the following responses to this post by our bloggers: